 Economic Update: University of Michigan’s Consumer Sentiment Index

-The final reading for the University of Michigan’s Consumer Sentiment Index for October was reported at 82.6, which was below the consensus for 82.8 and the preliminary reading of 83.1, but above last month’s reading of 78.3.
+The preliminary reading for the August University of Michigan’s Consumer Sentiment Index was reported at 73.6, which was above the consensus for 71.9

 Note that there are two reports for the Confidence Index each month: Preliminary and Final.